 Yeah, "somewhere-in-between."
 The gender reassignment references keep on coming… Kudos to a Baptist church for being so open-minded though!

 The problem is that all of this sounds like a big, "one-size-fits-all" cesspool.
 Also, it's worth noting that this church is nowhere near me – it's in a different county.
 Do I really want to put in the effort to be part of that?

 Your podcast isn't for everybody.
 Don't make your marketing like a huge net that catches anything and everything.
 You're looking for people who will love and benefit from your episodes and share them with their friends.

 "Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven."

 Did Jesus didn't ask for everybody to come to him?
 No!
 He requested little children only.
 So listen to Jesus and get specific in your marketing!

 Probably the biggest screwup in this whole thing is the "generic" feel it gives off.
 It's signed by a single person, but he talks about "us" and gives an email address that starts with "info" along with a phone number that's for the main office.

 Don't do this when you market your podcast, whether marketing online or offline.

 I know if you went to this church, you'd probably see something different.
 Aaron is probably ultra-hip, shaves his head, and wears a soul patch.
 Does he work out?
 Probably.
 Maybe you'd see him and wonder to yourself, "Is this a church or a gym?"

 Whether or not I'm right about Aaron, this is the personal vibe you want to come through in any of your podcast marketing.
-Don't give an "info" email address or a main office number -- give your personal contact info.
+Don't give an "info" email address or the main office number – give your personal contact info.
 You want to make people feel like it's just you and them and you're going to personally take care of any needs they might have.